Friday, November 8, 2024

 Why is that important?
 Because you are now on your second Roman calendar system, and it loses time.

 The Julian calendar is not like the pre-Julian calendar.
 Dates on the Roman calendar have moved because the whole system was replaced.
-The entire math behind it is new, days were added, months were rearranged, whole months were added.
+The entire math behind it is new, it went from lunar to solar, days were added, months were rearranged, it was an overhaul.
 Did that move Samhain?
-No. The Romans changing their calendar wouldn't affect the Celts.
+No. The Romans changing their calendar wouldn't affect any other calendar at all, including the Celts'.
 If there was any alignment between Samhain and October 31 before the Julian calendar, that alignment is now even harder to achieve.
 Not only that, but due to a flaw in the Julian calendar, the dates slip by one day every 130 years.
-In less than 500 years, October 31 would move by three days - the length of Samhain.
-But they aren't moving around on the Celtic calendar.
-While the timing of Samhain was being figured in the way it always was, the timing of October 31 and November 1 were not.
-They've moved.
-The farther forward in time you go, the worse it gets.
+November 1 to Pope Gregory is 5 days off from that of Julius Caesar.
+But dates are not moving around on the Celtic calendar.
+The farther forward in time you go, the farther apart they get.

 Given these conditions, how can anyone say Samhain was always on such and such a date?
 They cannot.